Vindexus/PoweredByHeresy/game/github/assassin.md

 *   You deal your damage + 1d6
 *   You create an advantage, +1 forward to you or an ally acting on it
 *   Reduce their armor by 1 until they repair it

+## Advanced Moves

+Whenever you level up you can take one of the following moves, or one of the moves from the general advanced moves list.